jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 If your deployment stages all attempt to use the route specified in your project manifest, there will be a route collision.
 For more information on preventing route collisions when deploying to multiple stages, [see the Manifests section][6].

 By default, every time a build is completed or deploys in the Delivery Pipeline service, a deployment is automatically initiated.
-In later deployer stages, automatic deployment happens when a build is deployed to the preceding stage.
+In later deployer stages, automatic deployment happens when a build is successfully deployed to the preceding stage.

 If automatic building and deployment are not enabled for your project, you can still use multistage deployment.
 However, you must manually deploy builds